Anne Finucane

-Anne Finucane (born 1952) is an American banker who is vice chair of Bank of America and chair of the board of Bank of America Europe.
-She leads the bank's socially responsible investing, global public policy, and environmental, social and corporate governance committee.
-She has worked in the banking industry since 1995, when she joined Fleet Financial, which later merged with the short-lived BankBoston to become part of Bank of America.
-She serves on the boards of several organizations.
-She lives in Lincoln, Massachusetts.
+Anne Finucane (born July 18, 1952) is an American banker who was the first female vice chair of Bank of America and chair of Bank of America Europe until retiring from the bank in 2021, and from her BofA Europe chair role at the end of 2022, after which she became a senior advisor to TPG Rise Climate and chair of Rubicon Carbon.
+While at Bank of America, she established and led its $1 trillion Environmental Business Initiative, as well as its sustainable finance, global public policy, and environmental, social and corporate governance committee.

+Finucane started working in the banking industry in 1995, when she joined Fleet Financial, which later merged with the short-lived BankBoston to become part of Bank of America.
+She is on the board of several organizations and lives in Lincoln, Massachusetts.

 Early life and education

 Finucane was born to an Irish-American family, and raised as the fourth of six children in Newton, Massachusetts.
 The lineages of both her parents trace back to County Cork.
 Her father, William, "was general counsel to the Boston Patriots and local banks.
 Her mother, Mary, was a homemaker and distant relative of Tip O'Neill.
 Finucane was friends with one of Robert Q. Crane's daughters, and Crane introduced Finucane to the then Mayor of Boston, Kevin White.
 Following completion of her studies at the University of New Hampshire, Finucane worked in the mayor's arts office.